pyokagan/DanceDance/README.md

 Clone the git repository into the raspberry pi and run `make` in the relevant directories to compile the relevant software:

-* `raspi-monitor`: A simple program which prints all incoming UART communication frames to stdout.
+* `raspi-monitor`: A simple program which prints all incoming UART messages to stdout.
+* `raspi-uart`: The UART communication program that is run on the system.

 ## Set up Raspberry Pi